 Both of these are Obesum specie.
 The ones on the left are younger than the one on the right.
 Many could have guessed the younger ones (with less resources) will be weaker, but in this case it survives.

 So, if you're going away for some time & don't have the time to water your seedlings, just put them somewhere dark & cool.
 Their sustainability rate is amazing & you can be worry-free when you return weeks later that your plants still have a chance to grow up more.

-In other case, when both seedlings are under-watered & get good light the results are different (the difference is the age of the plants or how much 'meat' or resources they have stacked up inside their little bodies):
+In another case, when both seedlings are under-watered & get good light the results are different (the difference is the age of the plants or how much 'meat' or resources they have stacked up inside their little bodies):

-Bigger seedlings around 2-3 months can survive some weeks with little water.
+Bigger seedlings around 2-3 months can survive some weeks with little water (even with some light).
 When you see some wrinkles on the plant body or their leaves yellowing & dropping off, it is a sign of under-watering.
-The younger ones didn't make it unfortunately.
+The younger ones didn't make it.

 We guess then it's safer to go bone-dry (e.g. we forget to water them) when your seedlings are about 2-3 months old.
 They still can use the stuff that they've stacked up inside their bodies for some weeks.
 It's a bit riskier to go no-water with younger seedlings (less than 1 month old).
 Especially with species that have smaller stems like Obesum.

 This is the kind of indoor lighting we're having (just to save a bit of electricity compared to the many pre-installed ones).
 The renter before us was a fashion store owner, so she really went big on lighting.

 It's a little bit too bright when you look at it directly (*eyes squinting*).
 But the overall brightness is good.
 They're not made specifically as grow lights.
-So yeah, this is the light the adenium seedlings are getting a share of in the house.
+This is the light the adenium seedlings are getting a share of in the house.
 We're glad they are doing well.

 In testing: putting some pale adenium out under this light to see if they can actually grow more.